OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend/README.md

 # Getting Started with Todo List Sample - React Tab and Azure backend with Azure SQL DB

+> ## WARNING: This repository is under active development and the samples are not guaranteed to work!
+> This warning will be removed when the samples are ready for consumption

 ### This sample app is a group tab used to manage To-do List.

 - The frontend is a react tab hosting on [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/).